tusharshahrs/demo/content/lab/pulumi/azure-native/typescript/README.md

 Use command-line tools to create a Typescript function that responds to HTTP requests.
 After testing the code locally, you deploy it to the serverless environment of Azure Functions.
 This is informational.
-You can skip this entire thing if you already have working `typescript code`.
+You can skip this entire thing if you already have working `typescript code`, i.e. the `app.zip`.

 # Why do this step?
 To make sure that you build a function that works